andrewn6/andrewhummus/README.md

 :sunglasses: Hey there!
 I'm Andrew a software-engineer based in Toronto, Canada.
 I have a passion in building software and learning everyday.
 I'm currently working at a fast growing startup in the e-sports industry as a Junior Software-Engineer.

-I am currently learning ML/AI, And working on mantle.gg and mpl.gg
+I am currently learning ML/AI, And working on mantle.gg and mpl.gg💻